Saavik: Fictional biography

 Saavik's background was never explored on screen.
-It has, however, been fleshed out in novels and comic books, though none of these sources is considered canon.
+It has, however, been fleshed out in novels and comic books, though none of these sources are considered canon.
 According to the novels and comics, Saavik was born on Hellguard, an abandoned Romulan colony, and is half Vulcan and half Romulan.

 A line of dialogue that would have revealed this in The Wrath of Khan was edited out prior to the film's release and never restored; as a result, the canonicity of this piece of information has been debated for more than two decades.
 Saavik's mixed parentage is referenced often in her appearances in Star Trek novels.
 However, if Saavik's mixed ancestry were to be made canon, it would violate the continuity created by the Star Trek: The Original Series episode "Balance of Terror" (which takes place after Saavik's birth) in which Starfleet learns for the first time that Romulans resemble Vulcans, a fact that appears to be unknown to Vulcans (or at least the extremely knowledgeable Mr. Spock) as well.

 Some non-canon novels, however, hold that at least some Vulcans were fully aware of the Romulans' heritage, but deliberately concealed that knowledge from the Federation, considering it an embarrassing internal affair that should not be revealed to their allies.
 The TV series Star Trek: Enterprise established in canon that some factions of the Vulcan government were aware of the connection as early as the 22nd century.
 (There has also been some debate about whether Spock rescued the child Saavik before or after the events that occurred during "Balance of Terror".
 A rescue occurring after the episode would not be in conflict with the Vulcans' knowledge of Romulans.)